D9292S/New-Quantum-Bank/CI_CD_WORKFLOW_GUIDE.md

 To test these workflows:

 1. **Integration Tests**:
-   - Push to a feature branch or develop branch
+   - Push to a feature branch
    - Or manually trigger the workflow from GitHub Actions tab

 2. **Staging Deployment**:
-   - Push to the develop branch
+   - Push to the `build-pipelines` branch
    - Or add the "deploy-to-staging" label to a pull request
    - Or manually trigger with workflow_dispatch

 3. **Production Deployment**:
-   - Push to the main branch
-   - Push a tag starting with "v" (e.g., "v1.0.0")
+   - Merge a PR from `build-pipelines` to `heroku-deployment`
    - Or manually trigger with workflow_dispatch

 ## Monitoring and Troubleshooting